coder/code-server/docs/CONTRIBUTING.md

 node .
 ```

-Build the release packages (make sure that you run `yarn release` first):
+Then, to build the release package:

 ```shell
 yarn release:standalone